bdeckard92/dupUT/01-Class-Content/04-Web-APIs/02-Challenge/README.md

 ![code quiz](./Assets/04-Web-APIs-homework-demo.gif)

-### Submission
+### Review

-You are required to submit the following:
+You are required to submit the following for review:

 * The URL of the functional, deployed application